1. Encyclopedia of an Ordinary Life by Amy Krouse Rosenthal

 A strange and wonderful memoir by a unique, wonderful writer who sadly died on March 13th, 2017 at the age of 51.
 This is one you can read in 40 minutes.
 You have to appreciate Rosenthal’s different approach to writing, which I 100% do.
 My full review is at Great New Books.

 This was my February Book of The Month Club selection.
 Was only okay.
 Loved the concept, but it fell flat for me.

 #13.
 Thrill Me: Essays on Fiction by Benjamin Percy

-I love Benjamin Percy’s writing advice and the voice with which he tells it.
+I loved Benjamin Percy’s writing advice and the voice with which he told it.
 I mean the voice on the page, but his voice in person is also incredible.
 I saw him during a Literary Death Match in Minneapolis a few years ago.
 Google him and look for an audio.
+Incredible!

 Did the audio and it was great!
 A must for Gilmore or Parenthood friends.